jake-billings/edu-csci1411/README.md

 # edu-csci1411 #
-Whoa!
-This should not be public.
-This is a repository I use to backup my work for the class CSCI1411 at University of Colorado Denver.
-If you're reading this, there's a good chance this repository has been made public by accident.
-Please let me know at [jake.billings@ucdenver.edu](mailto:jake.billings@ucdenver.edu).
-In the mean time, adhere to the university's honor code for work in the class.

-My personal email is [jake@jakebillings.com](mailto:jake@jakebillings.com) in case there are any issues with my institutional email.
+This repository contains the work I completed for the course CSCI1411 Fundamentals of Computing Lab at the University of Colorado Denver.
+This work was completed the semester before I completed [CSCI2421 Data Structures and Program Design](https://github.com/jake-billings/edu-csci2421) and [CSCI2312 Object Oriented Programming](https://github.com/jake-billings/edu-csci2312).
+I put a lot of effort into documenting this code.
+However, the more recent repositories also contain unit testing and may be a better code example.

 ## Labs ##
 * Lab01: a very basic introduction lab; equivalent to Hello, World.